varuntinkle/Hospital_Management/README.md

 # Hospital_Management

-A Hospital Management System according to specifications gathered from IIT Guwahati hospital system.
+A Hospital Management System according to specifications gathered from Indian Institute of Technology, Guwahati, India campus hospital system.